bartmichels/scrabble/README.md

 ## Known issues

 * Data corruption is possible because Apache will allow multiple simultaneous connections.
 If you spam-place and spam-remove tiles, multiple database updates can be intertwined.
 I have somewhat limited this by placing read and write operations as close together as possible, but this is not a robust solution.
 But as long as you play the game normally, even if you click fast, nothing should go wrong.
+The correct way around this is of course using sockets, but I don't have access to that with my cheap hosting provider and so I worked with what I can get.
 * The game interface and therefore the tile placement gets messed up on small screen sizes.
 If you use the entire height of your desktop screen, you should be good.